Kimo16/cimple/docs/specs_and_structure.md

 **Undo/redo.** The program will allow to revert the last applied change, and recursively the one before (etc...) or redo changes that were done (undo the undos).

+**Crash resistance.**
+  * On every launch the program checks for temporary files in /tmp/cimpletmp/ directory.
+In case it finds any files, it lists them and the user can choose which ones to load.
+  * In case the program exits normally, all the files at /tmp/cimpletmp/ are deleted.
+  * In case the program crashes, the program will load images from the /tmp/cimpletmp directory when it's opened again.

+**Group editing.** Apply an action to a set of images.

 ## Project structure

 The project main part consists of two separate parts, the model and the view, linked by a controller.